Dispute Resolution by Binding Arbitration

 What if I am not satisfied with the resolution Cricket Wireless offers me for a problem I am experiencing?

-Cricket will abide by the terms of its current arbitration provision in all instances.
-Customers whose contracts include arbitration provisions that differ from this current arbitration provision may, of course, arbitrate pursuant to the terms of those contracts if they prefer to do so.
-Similarly, if you are a former customer whose contract did not include an arbitration provision, you may arbitrate any dispute you may have under the current arbitration provision.
+We'll abide by the terms of our current arbitration provision in all instances.
+Also, if you're a former customer whose contract didn't include an arbitration provision, you may arbitrate any dispute you may have under the current arbitration provision.

 Please read this carefully.
 It affects your rights.

 This part of the Agreement outlines how disputes between you and Cricket will be resolved through our informal dispute resolution process, individual arbitration, or small claims court.
 The informal dispute resolution process gives you the opportunity to explain what happened to someone in, or working with, our legal department.
 Under the terms of this Agreement, Cricket is encouraged to resolve issues early, without going any further.

 An “arbitration” is a less formal alternative to a lawsuit or jury trial in court.
 A neutral third party, called an arbitrator, decides the dispute.
 The arbitrator applies the same law and can award the same individualized remedies that a court could award but uses streamlined procedures and limits discovery to simplify the process and reduce costs.
 The arbitrator’s decision is legally binding, and it is subject to very limited review by courts.
 You and Cricket agree that arbitration will take place on an individual basis.
 Class arbitrations, class actions, and representative actions are not permitted.
 This means that you and Cricket will neither file a lawsuit (in any court other than a small claims court), nor pursue or participate in an action seeking relief on behalf of others.

 While subsection 2 lays out the specifics, here are the steps you would take to resolve a dispute: